A hoisin sauce is not difficult to make. It’s also easy to adapt the sauce to your palate.

 A hoisin sauce can be made with slightly different ingredients in various ways.
 Some are very spicy too.

-I like mine this way.
-It is a super sweet syrupy sauce that becomes even thicker when it cools.
+I like my version.
+It is a super sweet, syrupy sauce that becomes even thicker when it cools.
 It sticks to any snack or can be a delicious spice mix for noodles for example.

-3 tablespoons soy sauce (Kikkoman – Japanese soy sauce)
+- 3 tablespoons soy sauce (like kecap asin or Kikkoman – Japanese soy sauce)

 I measure the ingredients neatly because everything can be immediately added together in a pan on medium heat.
 I crush the garlic and take the skin off and leave them big and chunky simmering in the sauce (I filter them out later).
 For a stronger flavored sauce use a garlic press and leave the garlic in the hoisin sauce.

-I let the sauce simmer for about 10 – 15 minutes.
-The hoisin sauce thickens and the herbs dissolve nicely.
+I let the sauce simmer for about 15 minutes.
+The hoisin sauce thickens and the spices dissolve nicely.